xgeovanedamasceno/frontend-react-jsonplaceholder-todolist/README.md

 - jest vs testing-library
 - fix or refactor
+- how to mock a component for tests
+- how to mock a custom hook for tests

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).